-Americans have been engrained at an early age to finish every morsel on their plate.
+Americans particularly have been engraved in their eating behaviors to finish every morsel on their plate.
 While there might be “starving children in China”, we are far from starving and our portion sizes in this country are way too big.
 I tend to eat about every 2-3 hours.
 I even carry snacks in my car.
 What I never do is eat a giant meal or finish everything on my plate.
 Instead, I stop eating when I feel satisfied, not full.

 My mom used to say I eat like a bird, but trust me I eat a lot.
 When I go to a restaurant I love to share and I always bring home leftovers.
 Once you begin forming this habit, you will quickly see the impact it can have on your health and waistline.

 There is science behind why these eating habits work.
 When you eat slowly, you are giving your body time to understand when it is full so you eat less.
 Smaller portions also tend to give your body more energy when you feel less weighed down.
 This means your body has a better chance of burning the calories you just ate.
 After a heavy meal, you’ll notice you barely want to move.
 Also when you eat smaller meals and train yourself to stop eating when satisfied, your stomach will actually shrink.
 This, in turn, will make you feel satisfied without needing to eat as much.